Shere Khan: TaleSpin

-Shere Khan's character was included in the 1990 Disney Afternoon series TaleSpin, cast as the wealthy mogul of a company called Khan Industries in the harbour city of Cape Suzette.
+Shere Khan appeared in the 1990-1991 Disney Afternoon series TaleSpin, which anthropomorphised a number of animal characters from the 1967 Jungle Book.
+Khan was depicted as the wealthy mogul of Khan Industries in the harbour city of Cape Suzette.
 He was a nominal villain who occasionally took enjoyment in driving small companies out of business to expand his own enterprise, but sometimes allied with the heroes when it suited him.
+Tony Jay provided his voice, and would do so again in The Jungle Book 2 (2003), which restored Khan to a more conventional portrayal.

 1994 live-action film

 In the 1994 live-action film The Jungle Book, Shere Khan is presented as a more sympathetic character.
 In the film, Shere Khan does not kill for sport, and his sole goal is to protect the jungle from those who break "the laws of the jungle" (the most basic of which are killing to eat or to keep from being eaten), including humans who trespass with guns and kill animals for fun instead of food.
 At the beginning of the film, he sees two British guards and a hunter named Buldeo shooting animals for sport and becomes enraged at this.
-That night, he attacks the humans' camp in revenge for the animals' death and kills Mowgli's father Nathoo in self-defense, as Nathoo was trying to defend Buldeo, who deliberately betrayed Nathoo by leaving him to die at the jaws of the tiger.
+That night, he attacks the humans' camp in revenge for the animals' death and kills Mowgli's father Nathoo in response to him defending Buldeo.
 Other than killing Nathoo, Shere Khan also kills a guard and a British sergeant named Claiborne, both of whom were responsible for the jungle law being broken alongside Buldeo.
-This event is what led Mowgli to be separated from civilisation and to live in the jungle to survive.
+This event is what led Mowgli to be separated from civilization and to live in the jungle to survive.

 Shere Khan is not seen again until the second half of the film, which takes place twenty years after the first act, when he spots several hunters (led by Captain William Boone) and roars to announce his approach.
-He goes on to maul Lieutenant Wilkins (a henchman of Boone) to death for shooting down Baloo.
-Eventually, Buldeo gets buried alive inside a tomb in King Louie's palace while Boone gets killed by Kaa.
-Following Boone's death, Shere Khan and Mowgli meet face to face for the first time.
+He goes on to maul Lieutenant Wilkins (a henchman of Boone) to death when he gets separated.
+Following Boone's death by Kaa, Shere Khan and Mowgli meet face to face for the first time.
 Shere Khan is obviously distrusting of Mowgli and all humans.
-He attempts to scare Mowgli away by roaring in his face, but Mowgli bravely roars back and stares Shere Khan down.
-Seeing Mowgli's courage, Shere Khan develops a newfound respect for him, and begins to see him as a fellow "creature of the jungle"; he even chuffed and moaned to Mowgli as a sincere apology for killing Nathoo, assuring that it was nothing personal against him.
+He attempts to scare Mowgli away by roaring in his face, but Mowgli stubbornly roars back and stares Shere Khan down.
+Seeing Mowgli's courage, Shere Khan develops a newfound respect for him, and begins to see him as a fellow "creature of the jungle".
 Because of this, Shere Khan spares Mowgli and allows him and his friend Katherine Brydon to leave peacefully.